 - One letter of recommendation.
-The letter should be sent independently of your application.
+The letter should be uploaded to your application by your recommender.
 Please inform your recommender that an email from "firstname.lastname@example.org" will be sent to them with their password and instructions for uploading their letter of reference into your application file.
-It is the applicant's responsibility to ensure that the letter has been submitted by the March 1, 2019 deadline.
+It is the applicant's responsibility to ensure that the letter has been submitted by the application deadline.

 For further information, please contact email@example.com

 This section will to be updated with the 2020 Faculty as their attendance is confirmed.

 Luís Bettencourt will serve as the 2020 GSSS Co-Director.
 He is the Pritzker Director of the Mansueto Institute for Urban Innovation at the University of Chicago and External Professor of Complex Systems at the Santa Fe Institute.

 Nicholas de Monchaux will serve as the 2020 GSSS Co-Director.
 He is a professor at Massachusetts Institute of Technology (MIT).
 He was formerly Associate Professor of Architecture and Urban Design at UC Berkeley and Director of the Berkeley Center for New Media.